Get the Right Care

 Overview

-During a clinical breast exam, your doctor will check both breasts for lumps, masses (fibroadenoma), and other problems.
-Sometimes the lumps will be too small to feel, so imaging (mammography, breast ultrasound) will be required to detect them.
+During a clinical breast exam, your doctor will check both breasts for lumps, masses (e.g. fibroadenoma), and other problems.
+Sometimes the breast lumps will be too small to feel, so imaging (mammography, breast ultrasound) will be required to detect them.
 Once these masses are revealed, sampled, and analysed, surgery may be required to remove them.

 Why?

-Most cases of fibroadenoma will not need surgery – indeed, there are many reasons why a woman may choose not to go with surgery: distortion of the shape of the breast, the masses will go away on their own, or the size of the mass remains stable.
+In most cases, benign breast tumors (fibroadenoma) will not need breast surgery – indeed, there are many reasons why a woman may choose not to go with a surgical excision procedure after being diagnosed with benign breast disorders: distortion of breast shape or breast size, the mass going away on its own, or the mass remaining stable in size.
 However, some women may choose to undergo breast mass removal surgery simply for peace of mind, or under the recommendation of their doctor.

 A doctor may recommend surgery when the mass appears to be abnormal or if the mass is extremely large and growing, or causes other symptoms (discomfort, pain, etc.)

-All surgeries, whether they be big or small, carry risks.
-For a benign breast mass removal surgery, these typically include:
+All general surgery and weight loss surgery procedures, whether they be big or small, carry risks.
+For the removal of benign breast tumors, these typically include:

 Risks